naitikiBio/SOPs/Ingesting_Data_From_APIs.md

             # You can now process the 'results' list, e.g., print the first record:
             # print("First record:", json.dumps(results[0], indent=2))
         else:
-            print("No results found for the query. 🤷")
+            print("No results found for the query.")

         # To look for pagination info, look at the 'meta' part of the response.
         meta_data = data.get("meta")